 - The student may be ineligible for future participation in some or all financial aid programs for a minimum of one year or longer.
 In some cases, the student will not be eligible to receive funds from that program in any future terms of enrollment at the university.

 (4) As required by federal and state law, the USC Financial Aid Office will report any infraction to the appropriate office or agency.
 These include, but are not limited to, the U.S. Department of Education Office of the Inspector General, state agencies or other entities that may take whatever action is required by federal and state law.
-In this report, the Financial Aid Office will describe in detail the incident, the response of the Financial Aid Office and any additional actions taken by or pending with the university.
+In this report, the Financial Aid Office will describe in detail the incident, the response from the Financial Aid Office and any additional actions taken by or pending with the university.